 Think about it.
 If you simply optimize and don’t improve the quality of your content, Google is going to get wise to you and punish your site by pushing it down in the ranks.
 If you improve your quality but don’t optimize for SEO, you’ll be missing all those signals the crawlers use to match your pieces to search terms.

 So, where do you start?
 How do you make sure every piece is optimized for search and quality?
-Here are a few tips.
+Here are a nine tips.

 Just keep in mind that a page can rank for many more terms than its target keyword phrase.
-Here are some examples of pages targeting low volume keywords that generated lots of traffic.
-And it wasn’t because they thoroughly optimized their page for a particular keyword that page has done so well.
+Here are some examples of pages targeting low volume keywords that generate lots of traffic.
+They do so even though they’re not optimized for all these search terms.

 Hiring writers who specialize in your industry or chosen topic will help you create quality content.
 They’ll know the right sources to go to, the jargon used, and the esoteric information your readers already know.